selva-dt3/learning-management-system-frontend-264052/lms_frontend/README.md

   is_published boolean default false, created_at timestamp with time zone default now()
 );

+-- HR Features: Assignments and Progress create table if not exists public.assignments ( id uuid primary key default gen_random_uuid(), employee_id uuid not null references public.employees (id) on delete cascade, lesson_id uuid not null references public.lessons (id) on delete cascade, assigned_by uuid default auth.uid(), assigned_at timestamp with time zone default now(), due_date date, status text check (status in ('pending','in_progress','completed','overdue')) default 'pending' );

+create table if not exists public.progress ( id uuid primary key default gen_random_uuid(), employee_id uuid not null references public.employees (id) on delete cascade, lesson_id uuid not null references public.lessons (id) on delete cascade, status text check (status in ('pending','in_progress','completed','overdue')) default 'pending', percent_complete numeric check (percent_complete >= 0 and percent_complete <= 100) default 0,
+  last_activity_at timestamp with time zone default now(), notes text
+);

+alter table public.assignments enable row level security;
+alter table public.progress enable row level security;

+-- Example RLS Policies (adjust for your setup)
+-- Grant read/write on assignments to users with HR role; others read-own or as permitted.
+-- This example uses a JWT custom claim user_role; you can also join with profiles via policies. create policy "Assignments readable to HR" on public.assignments for select to authenticated using (auth.jwt() ?->> 'user_role' in ('hr','admin'));

+create policy "Assignments writable by HR" on public.assignments for all to authenticated using (auth.jwt() ?->> 'user_role' in ('hr','admin')) with check (auth.jwt() ?->> 'user_role' in ('hr','admin'));

+create policy "Progress readable to HR" on public.progress for select to authenticated using (auth.jwt() ?->> 'user_role' in ('hr','admin'));

+-- Typically progress is updated by the learner or the system; allow appropriate writes as needed. create policy "Progress upsert by HR" on public.progress for all to authenticated using (auth.jwt() ?->> 'user_role' in ('hr','admin')) with check (auth.jwt() ?->> 'user_role' in ('hr','admin'));
 ```

 Row Level Security policies (example — adjust to your needs):